 BABI is a medium transitional supported accommodation service offered to young people and families who are homeless or at risk of homelessness.

 - Information & Referral

 Included in these services are opportunities for young people to develop their personal resources enabling them to function in their community with increased skills for living and greater independence.
 BABI assists young people in our service through providing extensive casework and service linking to address their need for ongoing support.

-The funding is received from the Department of Housing and Public Works and BABI delivers its service according to the Departments Social Housing Program specifications.
+The funding is received from the Department of Communities, Housing and Digital Economy and BABI delivers its service according to the Departments Social Housing Program specifications.

 To apply for the following various housing options with BABI you must meet the eligibility criteria:

 Shared Housing – Young people aged 16-21.
 This is the fastest entry point into the supported accommodation program.

 Independent Units – Young people aged 17-21.
 When there is a vacancy we consider the tenants in our two share houses first.

 CAP Family – Young Parent/Family aged 16-24 with a child in your care or part of a re-unification plan.
 This property is used as a stepping stone into the Same House Different Landlord Program.